To learn more about Sereniel check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-A 3-Cost Attack card that deals moderate damage 4 times.
-Each hit targets a random enemy and deals 1 Tenacity damage to each while also dealing a moderate amount of standard damage.
+A 3-Cost Attack Card that deals moderate damage 4 times.
+Each hit targets a random enemy and deals 1 Tenacity Damage to each while also dealing a moderate amount of standard damage.
 Baseline, this card is incredibly expensive, but it is also one of Sereniel’s most powerful tools to inflict Ravage consistently each turn.
-Most of this card’s epiphanies make it either cheaper or more flexible to use.
-A strong supplementary damage card for Sereniel’s kit, and one which can help her quickly deplete enemy Tenacity to trigger Ravage.
+Most of this card’s Epiphanies make it either cheaper or more flexible to use.
+A strong supplementary damage card for Sereniel’s kit and one that can help her quickly deplete enemy Tenacity to trigger Ravage.

 Pale Shooting Star